injeti-manohar/AZ-104/Module6.md

 NVA starts acting as a router.
 If traffic is routed through an NVA, the NVA becomes a critical piece of your infrastructure.
 Any NVA failures will directly affect the ability of your services to communicate.
 It's important to include a highly available architecture in your NVA deployment.

 So, A network gateway in your on-premises network can exchange routes with a virtual network gateway in Azure by using BGP.

-BGP
+### Azure Load Balancer
+> Many apps need to be resilient to failure and scale easily when demand increases.
+You can address those needs by using Azure Load Balancer.

+Backend pool With Load Balancer, you can use availability sets (SLA OF 99.95)and availability zones (99.99) to ensure that virtual machines are always available